epfl-cs358/2024fa-foosbot/README.md

 #### Protecting the motors and your laptop
 Always connect the Arduino via a USB-Isolator to your laptop and ideally don't charge your laptop while it is connected to the Arduino.
 It is also important that you unplug the power and the Arduino before changing anything on the wiring or manually moving the motors.
+Generally it is also advised to disconnect the power and the arduino whenever you're not using them.
+Also note that the motor drivers on the CNC shield might head up a bit if used for a long period of time.

+### Uploading code to the Arduino
+#### Dependencies
+You need to have [Arduino IDE](https://www.arduino.cc/en/software) installed, as well as the libraries
+#### Uploading Code
+1. Open the code for the Arduino in `/Software/Algorithms/beginner/beginner.ino`
+2. Connect the Arduino via the USB Isolator to your laptop
+3. Press the upload button in the top left of the Arduino IDE

+#### Troubleshooting
+If you get a compilation error, check whether you have all libraries installed.

+If you get an error while uploading, check whether you have selected the right board and port and try again.

 ### Camera Vision
 #### QR Code Markers